Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 ---

 ## Data Cleaning and Transformation
+The following data cleaning and transformation processes perform on the dataset:

 I loaded the HR ATTRITION datasets into Power BI for cleaning and transformation.

 After which I made the first row of the dataset as the header.

 I also checked for duplicate and missing values.
-The data types for all the variable names were also changed to whole number.
+The data types for some the variable names starting from the Age, distance from home, employee count, etc were also changed to whole number.

+I added a conditional column by taking the dataset to the power query editor to calculate the attrition count and then changed the data type to whole number.

+I used the DAX functions to calculate the Current Employee and Attrition rate.

+I used data groups on the following variables to aggregate certain values together for meaningful insights:
+1. Age group - Ages 18, 19, 20 to 30 are grouped as '18-30', ages 31, 32 to 35 are grouped as '31-35' and ages 46 to 60 are grouped as '46-60'.
+2. Distance from Home - 1-10 is considered as 'Near', 10-20 is considered as 'Far' and 20-30 is considered as 'Very far'.
+3. Work Life Balance - Value 1 is considered as 'Bad', value 2 is considered as 'Average', value 3 as 'Good' and value 4 is considered as 'Excellent'.
+4.